Dingga: Commercial performance

-The song debuted at number 20 on the Gaon Digital Chart for the 43rd issued week of 2020, also placing at number five on the Gaon Download Chart and number 40 on the Gaon Streaming Chart.
-In its fourth week of charting, it peaked at number seven on the Gaon Digital Chart, earning 20.2 million Gaon index points that week.
+The song debuted at number 20 on the Gaon Digital Chart for the 43rd issued week of 2020.
+In its fourth week of charting, it peaked at number seven.
 The song also peaked at number five on the Billboard Korea K-pop Hot 100.
 "Dingga" debuted at number 75 on the Billboard Japan Hot 100 and peaked at number 58 in February 2021, following the release of the Japanese version of the song.
 The song also peaked at number 21 on the RIAS Top Streaming Chart in Singapore. and debuted and peaked at number eight on the Billboard World Digital Songs Sales chart, on the chart issue dated October 31, 2020, spending three weeks on the chart.
 It thus became the group's ninth top-ten entry on the chart.